Aperiodic defects in periodic solids: Implementation of the aperiodic-defect model

+Next, in a second, single-iteration Crystal run, the actual AOs are added on the placeholder centers in order to evaluate the Fock matrix in the basis of these AOs.
+Technically this is performed as a dual-basis set option of the Crystal code.

-After these steps the fragment is defined on the side of the Cryscor code in terms of the following quantities: \begin{itemize} \item The initial occupied orbitals of the fragment: $\{i\in {\rm frag}\}$ \item Atoms that are removed in the defect formation: $\{K\in {\rm frag}\}$ \item Atoms that are added in the defect formation: $\{K'\in {\rm frag}\}$ \item The atoms that serve as centers for the fragment's AOs: $\{\mu'\}$ \end{itemize} With this the fragment AOs $\mu'$ are constructed according to eq. (\ref{eq:new_AO}).
+This information is then transferred to the Cryscor code \cite{usvyat18}, which is used to define the fragment in terms of the following quantities: \begin{itemize} \item The initial occupied orbitals of the fragment: $\{i\in {\rm frag}\}$ \item Atoms that are removed in the defect formation: $\{K\in {\rm frag}\}$ \item Atoms that are added in the defect formation: $\{K'\in {\rm frag}\}$ \item The atoms that serve as centers for the fragment's AOs: $\{\mu'\}$ \end{itemize} With this the fragment AOs $\mu'$ are constructed according to eq.
+(3) of the main text.

 The next step in the calculation is evaluation of the 2- and 3-index integrals: $(P|Q)$, $(\mu'\nu'|P)$, $(i\mu'|P)$ and $(ii|P)$, where the indices $P$ and $Q$ denote the fitting functions.
-For evaluation of these integrals the periodic local density fitting machinery of the Cryscor code\cite{Pisani2012} is used, as described in Ref. \cite{usvyat2013}.
+For evaluation of these integrals the periodic local density fitting machinery of the Cryscor code \cite{Pisani2012} is used, as described in Ref. \onlinecite{usvyat2013}.
 The fit domain is chosen to be universal, coinciding with the atomic fragment for the $\mu'$ AOs, such that the one-term robust fitting can be employed.